 The University of North Carolina (UNC) at Chapel Hill - For over 140 years, the UNC School of Medicine has been dedicated to improving the health and well-being of North Carolinians by providing leadership and excellence in patient care, education, and research.
 For more information visit: https://www.med.unc.edu

-The Department of Neurology at UNC The School of Medicine at the University of North Carolina Chapel Hill is consistently rated among the top public academic research medical centers in the United States.
+The School of Medicine at the University of North Carolina Chapel Hill is consistently rated among the top public academic research medical centers in the United States.
 The Department of Neurology provides the neurological expertise to support the School’s three-part mission of teaching, research, and patient care.
 The Department has more than 45 faculty with broad subspecialty representation in epilepsy, sleep disorders, movement disorders, neuromuscular diseases, cerebrovascular diseases, pediatric neurological disorders, behavioral neurology, and dementia.
-UNC has a robust clinical research unit, basic neuroscience and imaging research facilities and the program includes an ACGME accredited epilepsy fellowship with 2 fellows per year.

-Income Package: A negotiable income package is offered and is based upon Academic rank and level of Academic experience.
+Income Package: A negotiable income package is offered for all positions and is based upon Academic rank and level of Academic experience.
 UNC offers a superior benefits and retirement program along with relocation and other incentives are also provided.